Publish an App on Flower Hub¶

 Note

-Flower Hub currently supports the following file formats: .py, .toml, and .md.
-As a special case for licensing, a root-level LICENSE file is also supported.
+Flower Hub currently supports the following content file formats: .py, .toml, .md, .yaml, .yml, .json, and .jsonl.
+In addition, certain non-content files are supported, including root-level license files LICENSE and LICENSE.md, as well as common dotfiles such as .gitignore and .editorconfig.
 Before publishing, ensure that all required files for your app (e.g., source code, metadata, README) are included in the app directory.

 Support for additional file formats is planned for future releases.